Want to get away? If so, you aren’t alone. Spring is the time of year when many people start researching and booking their summer travel plans.

 Via New Old Stock

-Where are the 42 percent of Americans who plan to take a vacation this year planning to go?
-AAA identified a few key travel trends.
+Where are the 42% of Americans who plan to take a vacation this year planning to go?
+American Express identified a few key travel trends.

 For one, people will be heading to beaches and other warm weather destinations.
-Popular destinations in the U.S., according to AAA:
+Popular international destinations include:

 Travel Marketing Tip: Now we’re past the ideas and inspiration stage.
 People know where they want to go, which means they have higher purchase intent.
 So get them there – push your hard offers and deals.